anj0la/anj0la/README.md

 I just recently completed creating a simple multt-threaded snake game for my Parallel and Distributed Computing course as my course project!
 It was created in around a week, and made use of the Allegro 4.4.2 game library.
 I have two games that I have completed and doing some small updates on them - Candy Invaders and Ocean Cleaning Frenzy!
 You can check out those repositories under the "Pinned" section.
 I've also created a simple Property Management Application that I hope to revamp over this summer to support mobile integration.

-Finally, I'm working on an original game to be released on multiple platforms (i.e., macOS, Windows, Linux, iOS & Android).
-The repository will be up in the upcoming weeks, and I hope to finish it fully by the end of Summer 2023.

 I have over 3 years of experience programming in the following langauges:
   - Java
   - Python